 - LAB2: The labs are carried out in groups of two students.
-For every laboratory task, each group should write a short report about the task. - INL2: This examination module consists of: - Individual reflections on the subject dealt with during the guest lectures, study visit and the workshop.
-Max 1 page per reflection. - Individual reflections on the project, with a specific approach for the members of each project group.
-The reflection should include 3-4 pages. - PROJ: The project work consists of a customization of a PLM system, based on a requirement specification from a given customer.
-You will be divided into large groups (10-12 students in each group).
+For every laboratory task, each group should write a short report about the task. - INL2: This examination module consists of: - Individual reflections on the subject dealt with during the guest lectures and the workshop.
+Max 1 page per reflection. - Individual report on the project, with a specific approach for the members of each project group.
+The report should be 3-4 pages. - PROJ: The project work consists of a customization of a PLM system, based on a requirement specification from a given customer.
+You will be divided into large groups (8-10 students in each group).

-The Assignment INL will be graded mainly on the quality of you individual project reflection.
+The Assignment INL will be graded mainly on the quality of your individual project report.
 To receive this grade, all reflections on the guest lectures have to be approved.

-The project will be graded based on the quality on the implementation, the documentation of it and on each students work effort in the project.
+The project will be graded individually based on the quality on the implementation, the documentation of it and on each student's work effort in the project.
+This includes both group and individual tasks.

-The final grade of the course will be based mainly on the project work and the individual reflections, but your overall performance during the course will also be considered.
+The final grade of the course will be based mainly on the project work and the individual reports/tasks and reflections, but the overall performance during the course will also be considered.